Hendrix-CS/csci322/index.md

 Upon completing this course, you will be able to:

-* Describe the hierarchy of abstractions that define a modern computer:
+* Describe the hierarchy of abstractions that define a modern computer (logic gates, CPU, machine language, assembly, virtual machines, high-level languages, operating system).
-    - Logic gates
-    - CPU
-    - Machine language
-    - Assembly language and assemblers
-    - Virtual machines
-    - High-level languages and compilers
-    - The operating system
 * Understand and apply the basic boolean logical operators.
 * Create a digital circuit corresponding to a specification given in boolean logic.
 * Create a digital circuit employing clocked memory components.